 UKC takes into account the amount of hull subsidence (Squat Effect).
-The evaluation criteria for Alert 30173 "UKC Limit" and Alert 30644 "Actual UKC Limit" are not based solely on the distance from the keel to the seabed, under keel clearance or draught.
+The evaluationcriteria for Alert 30173 is not based solely on the distance from the keel to the seabed, UKC or draught.

-Note 1: When conducting a route check, UKC is calculated based on the planned speed for each leg.
+Note: When conducting a route check, UKC is calculated based on the planned speed for each leg.